Updated

 MTTR vs. MTTA (Mean Time to Acknowledge)

-MTTA tracks response speed, while MTTR measures complete resolution.
+MTTA tracks response speed, while MTTR measures complete recovery.
 Teams often optimize MTTA first because it's easier to improve and shows immediate customer benefit.

 MTTF explained